rubenvannieuwpoort/posts/designing-a-pipelined-processor.md

 ## 3. Making it work

 So, before I said something about buffering input, right?
-The code from the last section *doesn't actually work*.
-Or well, it will work to some extent, but data will get dropped from the pipeline when a pipeline stall occurs.
-Not very nice.
+The code from the last section *doesn't actually work*: Data will get dropped from the pipeline when a pipeline stall occurs.

-As I tried to explain before, if the `hold_in` signal from a stage gets raised in clock cycle N, in clock cycle N + 1 the output from the stage before it will get lost.
+As mentioned before, if the `hold_in` signal from a stage gets raised in clock cycle N, in clock cycle N + 1 the output from the stage before it will get lost.
 Why?
 In clock cycle N the previous clock cycle can't know about the pipeline stall yet, so it will happily output data in clock cycle N + 1, which will than not get accepted by the current stage (because `hold_in` is already high for that stage).

 This change is a bit more complicated.
 I have added a `valid` signal to the input.
 If it is zero, the data is not valid and can be ignored.
 The input is now chosen from either the buffered input or the actual input to the stage; if `buffered_input` is valid, the variable `v_input` is taken as the input, otherwise the input to the stage (e.g. the `input` signal) is taken as the input.